-The NRC Resident Research Associateship Programs were established in 1954.
-The goal of this program is to provide advanced training for highly qualified graduate postdoctoral and visiting scientists, while enhancing the research conducted in federal laboratories and affiliated institutions.
-A wide variety of research opportunities are available at top research laboratories across the U.S. and in select foreign locations.
-These awards are open to U.S. citizens, permanent residents, and with some limitations, foreign nationals in all fields of science and engineering.
+The NRC Research Associateship Programs, established in 1954, have supported the research of over 14,000 scientists and engineers.
+The goal of these programs is to provide advanced training and collaborative research opportunities for highly qualified graduate, postdoctoral, and visiting scientists, while enhancing the research conducted in federal laboratories and affiliated institutions.
+A wide variety of research opportunities, covering in all fields of science and engineering, are available at top research laboratories across the U.S. and in select foreign locations.
+These awards are open to U.S. citizens, permanent residents, and with some limitations, foreign nationals.

 The Air Force Science & Technology Fellowship Program offers nationally competitive fellowship awards to postdoctoral and senior scientists to perform collaborative research at U.S. Air Force research facilities across the country.
 Since 1966, the Air Force S&T Enterprise has hosted over 1,000 fellows under the NRC Research Associateship Programs and many of these researchers have gone on to successful careers in government laboratories.
 The Air Force Science & Technology Fellowship Program continues this tradition of providing high quality research opportunities with Air Force scientists and engineers at Air Force Research Laboratory, the Air Force Institute of Technology, and the U.S. Air Force Academy.

 The Army Research Laboratory (ARL) is currently offering postdoctoral fellowships to provide the opportunity for recipients to pursue independent research of their own choosing that supports the mission of ARL.